Alcatraz Island: Fort Alcatraz

-When the American Civil War broke out in 1861, the island mounted 85 cannons (increased to 105 cannons by 1866) in casemates around its perimeter, though the small size of the garrison meant only a fraction of the guns could be used at one time.
-At this time it also served as the San Francisco Arsenal for storage of firearms to prevent them falling into the hands of Confederate sympathizers.
+When the American Civil War broke out in 1861, the island mounted 85 cannons (increased to 105 cannons by 1866) in casements around its perimeter, though the small size of the garrison meant only a fraction of the guns could be used at one time.
+At this time, it also served as the San Francisco Arsenal for storage of firearms to prevent them falling into the hands of Confederate sympathizers.
 Alcatraz, built as a "heavily fortified military site on the West Coast", was to form a "triangle of defense" with Fort Point and Lime Point, but the contemplated work on Lime Point was never built.
 The first operational lighthouse on the West Coast of the United States was also built on Alcatraz.
 During the war, Fort Alcatraz was used to imprison Confederate sympathizers and privateers on the west coast, but its guns were never fired at an enemy.

 Studies of the island and its fortifications have included archeological surveys relying on contemporary technology.
 In 2019 "Binghamton University archaeologist Timothy de Smet and colleagues located historical remains beneath the former recreation yard of the Alcatraz Federal Penitentiary."
 Using ground-penetrating radar (GPR) data and georectifications, Smet and colleagues discovered structures, including "a 'bombproof' earthwork traverse along with its underlying vaulted brick masonry tunnel and ventilation ducts," in surprisingly good condition.
 Archaeologists also found the remains of ammunition magazines, and tunnels below the penitentiary that was built later.

 Because of the isolation created by the cold, strong currents of the waters of San Francisco Bay, as early as 1859, Alcatraz was used to house soldiers convicted of crimes.
 By 1861, the fort was the military prison for the Department of the Pacific.
 It housed Civil War prisoners of war (POWs) as early as that year.

 Starting in 1863, the military also held private citizens accused of treason, after the writ of habeas corpus in the United States was suspended.
 Hundreds of troops were trained on the island, with more than 350 military personnel in place by April 1861.
 As enlistees were assigned to units, new green troops reported for training.
 In early 1865, the number of men reached 433, the peak of the war.